 P2P servers

 Allows you to use VPN through network restrictions such as geoblocking or government censorship.
-Surfshark offers this feature on all operating systems.
-ProtonVPN doesn’t provide this feature.
+Surfshark calls it NoBorders, and ProtonVPN calls it Stealth.

 Split tunneling